twr14152/go2run/ssh_client/README.md

 # ssh_client
 The goal of this SSH script is to use host and cmd files to change and validate device configuration.

-In the code you will add your login credentials, and hostfile as parameters of the connect function in the func main of main.go.
+In the code you will add your login credentials and hostfile as parameters of the connect function in main.go.

 You can call the hostfile what ever you want.
-You need to include the port number along with the ip address or hostname. hostfile.txt
+The connecting Port is also necessary in the file. hostfile.txt
 - hostname:port
 - hostname:port

 Main.go calls unique cmd files for each device using the following naming standard to determine the commands to apply to each device.

 Commands files: